MicrosoftDocs/azure-docs/articles/machine-learning/service/concept-train-machine-learning-model.md

 + Collaboration: ML pipelines allow data scientists to collaborate across all areas of the machine learning design process, while being able to concurrently work on pipeline steps.

 > [!TIP]
-> Machine learning pipelines can use script runs, estimators, and automated ML as steps in a pipeline.
+> Machine learning pipelines can use runs, estimators, and automated ML as steps in a pipeline.

 For more information, see the following articles and examples: